 Ultimately, you need to decide for yourself what you count as enlightenment or awakening.
 I am not suggesting that experiencing any of the below counts as being enlightened, but I do think they help towards the process.
 Ultimately, I hope that people can learn to have sensible conversations about this topic that support people to awaken and don’t devolve into status grabbing or arguing.

 Lots of teaching on enlightenment focus purely on the moments that diminish our sense of self from the perspective of the mind and awareness or consciousness.
 There are actually different parts of our experience that we can awaken (described on my map).
-They aren’t strictly separate from each other and they all interweave, I have included moments that relate to all areas of experience in my list, not just mind/awareness, as I believe that this is more representative of human experience and connecting with it all in a more whole-hearted way.
+They aren’t strictly separate from each other and they all interweave, I have included moments that relate to all areas of experience – the body, heart, mind and soul – as I believe that this is more representative of human experience and connecting with it all in a more whole-hearted way.

 Moments of Enlightenment